Distribution of local signs of modular forms and murmurations of Fourier coefficients: Introduction

+This boundedness is also a simple consequence of existing trace formulas, but perhaps was not explicitly stated in the literature.
+In fact our formulas yield that $\lvert \Delta_k(q^r, M) \rvert$ is typically constant in $k$.

-\begin{rem} The corollary implies that, if $r \ne 2$, the trace of $W_q$ on the $q$-new part of $S_k(q^r M)$ is bounded in $k$, and only depends in a mild way in $k$.
-This answers a question of John Bergdall. \end{rem}
+\begin{rem} The corollary implies that, if $r \ne 2$, the trace of $W_q$ on the $q$-new part of $S_k(q^r M)$ is bounded in $k$, and in fact only depends on $k$ a mild way.
+One can view this as very strict equidistribution of the Atkin--Lehner sign at $q$ in the weight aspect.
+A more refined problem is to study the distribution of $q$-adic Galois representations for modular forms at $q$; see recent work of Bergdall and Pollack \cite{BP} taking $r=1$. \end{rem}